epicylon/add-to-vault/README.md

 2. The server intelligently scrapes the content (bypassing anti-bot walls using RSS fallbacks and Jina Reader for complex SPAs like Reddit/X).

-3. It formats the text using a user-selected LLM, based on your preferred **"Processing Mode"** *(Archivist, Analyst, or Synthesist)*.
+3. It formats the text using your active **LLM Provider** *(natively supporting Google Gemini, OpenAI, Anthropic, Mistral, Kimi, and local Ollama deployments)* based on your preferred **"Processing Mode"** *(Archivist, Analyst, or Synthesist)*.

 4. It cross-references your existing Obsidian tags and file names to generate intelligent ```[[internal links]]```.

 5. The companion Obsidian plugin automatically fetches the generated Markdown file and places it securely in your vault.

 ### Key Features
+- **LLM Agnostic:** Bring your own AI.
+Built-in support for OpenAI, Anthropic, Google Gemini, Mistral, Kimi, and self-hosted privacy-first models via Ollama.

 - **Smart Scraping:** Fallback mechanisms for difficult domains.

-- Three Processing Modes:
+- **Three Processing Modes:**
   - **Archivist:** *Exact, cleaned-up copy for long-form archiving.*

   - **Analyst:** *Balanced summary with key takeaways.*